hashbang/os/README.md

 Heavily inspired by the former CopperheadOS (RIP) project.
 We seek to provide a trustable path to free public AOSP builds patched for privacy and security.

+Additionally, this build system is intended to make it easy to build, sign and publish your own custom AOSP rom from patches/configs/branding as you see fit.

+A common build system/strategy for vanilla AOSP and AOSP forks also makes it easy to change between them as you see fit while still controlling your own keys making debugging and comparisons easier.

 ## Status ##

 Public releases are pending sustainable/automated CI/CD work to do reproducible